On Generalizations of Some Distance Based Classifiers for HDLSS Data: Introduction

-As a first example ({\bf Example 1}), we consider populations where the $d$ component variables are i.i.d.
+\begin{ex} We consider two populations where the $d$ component variables are i.i.d.
 For the first population, the component distribution is $N(0,5/3)$, while it is $t_5$ for the second population.
-Here, $N(\mu,\sigma^2)$ denotes the univariate Gaussian distribution with mean $\mu$ and variance $\sigma^2$, and $t_{\nu}$ denotes the standard Student's $t$ distribution with $\nu$ degrees of freedom.
-For the second example ({\bf Example 2}), we consider two $d$-dimensional Gaussian distributions $N_d(\0_d, \Sigma_{1d})$ and $N_d(\0_d, \Sigma_{2d})$, where $\0_d$ is the $d$-dimensional vector of zeros, and $\Sigma_{1d}$ and $\Sigma_{2d}$ are {\it block diagonal} dispersion matrices having the following form:
+Here, $N(\mu,\sigma^2)$ denotes the univariate Gaussian distribution with mean $\mu$ and variance $\sigma^2$, and $t_{\nu}$ denotes the standard Student's $t$ distribution with $\nu$ degrees of freedom. \end{ex}